johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--housenum_label--> `house_num` _text_

-The `house_num` field countains house and building numbers.
-These are commonly integers but may include letters or be only letters, eg "1600", "31B", "D".
+The `house_num` field contains house and building numbers.
+These are commonly integers but may include letters or be only letters, for example "1600", "31B", "D".
 If an address has no number tag but has a house name or building name, the `house_num` field will be the name instead.

 <!-- LANDUSE_OVERLAY ---------------------------------------------------->